-- Encourages a culture of listening to and taking account of children's wishes and feelings. - Is alert to the specific needs of children with special educational needs, children in need, children subject to child protection or care proceedings, children in care, young carers, children with particular vulnerabilities in order to provide effective pastoral support and liaison with other agencies. - Ensures that children and young people are supported to be able to identify risk in their lives or those of their peers in an age-appropriate way, and that they know how they can report it. - Oversees pastoral care in school - Ensuring the appointment of a Designated Teacher for children who are looked after by the local authority and those who have left care through adoption, special guardianship or child arrangement orders, or who were adopted from state care outside of England. - Helps promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff. - Support teaching staff to identify the challenges that children who are experiencing or have experienced welfare, safeguarding and child protection issues might face and the additional academic support and adjustments that they could make to best support these children.
+- Encourages a culture of listening to and taking account of children's wishes and feelings. - Is alert to the specific needs of children with special educational needs, children in need, children subject to child protection or care proceedings, children in care, young carers, children with particular vulnerabilities in order to provide effective pastoral support and liaison with other agencies. - Ensures that children and young people are supported to be able to identify risk in their lives or those of their peers in an age-appropriate way, and that they know how they can report it. - Is responsible for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifies the impact that these issues might be having on children's attendance, engagement and achievement at Downsell. - Ensuring the appointment of a Designated Teacher for children who are looked after by the local authority and those who have left care through adoption, special guardianship or child arrangement orders, or who were adopted from state care outside of England. - Helps promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff. - Support teaching staff to identify the challenges that children who are experiencing or have experienced welfare, safeguarding and child protection issues might face and the additional academic support and adjustments that they could make to best support these children. - Understands that children may find it difficult to approach staff to express their concerns therefore has put in place additional measures that help to support children to be able to do this.